defold/extension-fbinstant/README.md

 # Tic Tac Toe example
 The original Tic Tac Toe example made in Phaser has been recreated in Defold to show how the API is supposed to be user.
 Refer to the [tictactoe folder](https://github.com/defold/extension-fbinstant/tree/master/tictactoe) for the example.

-# TODO
-* Some API functions are missing (see [Missing APIs](#missing-api-functions))
-* Some functions expect JSON data as input.
-These functions should preferably accept Lua tables instead.